Paddle Lake Powell and Hike in Antelope Canyon

 Follow the main section of Lake Powell and turn left into the first big canyon you see – this is Antelope Canyon and you can’t miss it!
 The water is calmer and more enjoyable here since it is less open, but with the winds, it can still be a bit brutal to paddle at times.
 The morning winds were 8-10 mph which still creates a bit of a struggle for me.
 There are some spots you can pull over to jump into the water too!

-Hiking Antelope Canyon:
+Hiking Antelope Canyon

 We hiked for about 20 mins and 1 mile one-way, took our time and took some photos, and turned back around because the winds were supposed to get even more treacherous!
 Remember that most of Arizona does not use daylight savings, except Navajo Nation, so your clock may jump back and forth an hour on this trip.

-On the map, the canyon connects all the way to Lower Antelope Canyon where the paid tours are offered but we didn’t hike all the way.
+On the map, the canyon connects all the way to Lower Antelope Canyon where the paid tours are offered but we didn’t hike that far back.
 Exploring just one mile offers many beautiful sceneries of the sandstone slot canyon and although it’s a different (some may say less photogenic) experience than the common Antelope Canyon tours, it was beautiful in its own way with little much crowds.
-When you do the tours, you usually wait in line to take a photo in the canyon so this adventure offers a unique experience.
-You get to move through the canyon at your own pace and we had it mostly to ourselves to take photos and enjoy, excluding when groups passed by.

 Fighting the Winds on the Paddle Back